7 Salon Branding Ideas to Build a Powerful Beauty Brand

 This will bring you immense clarity on who your perfect client is.
 However, that’s not all.
 The second part of building your salon brand identity is creating a client persona.

-2. Create your Target Audience Persona
+2. Create Your Target Persona

 Attracting the right clientele is an important part of running a successful salon business.
 The best way to go about it is by creating a target audience persona.
-A persona is a representation of your most common target customer.

 It’s up to you how many personas you want to create.
-However, we recommend creating not more than four personas.
-The goal of your research is to prioritize a customer’s problems and solutions.
-Understand why they need to avail a particular treatment/service from your salon.
+However, we recommend creating no more than four personas.

 When you start locating issues and finding solutions for them, you will be well on your way to finding your “ideal client”.
 When you create a persona, get as specific as you can.
 Every persona you create should have the following: